onno-schuit/vscode-config/README.md

 This repository stores **only the human‑readable parts** of your Visual Studio Code setup (settings, keybindings, snippets) plus a **generated list of extensions**.
 That makes it easy to:

 * Keep VS Code config under version control
-* Recreate your setup on a new machine in minutes
+* Recreate your setup on a new machine (e.g. your laptop) in minutes
 * Track changes over time (and roll back if needed)

 > Repo URL: `https://github.com/onno-schuit/vscode-config` (replace with your own if you fork).